osudrl/TeleJoy/README.md

 See [serial/serial-test.c](https://github.com/osudrl/TeleJoy/blob/master/serial/serial-test.c) for a more elaborate example using this protocol and for [build escaped buffer](https://github.com/osudrl/TeleJoy/blob/28fff54aa91298a251d4542c6deb46d1ea543529/serial/serial-test.c#L36-L62) function that can be copy/pasted which takes an arrary of signed 16 bit integers and fills a buffer with the header and approximately 28 raw, excaped bytes to send over serial.

-For more examples of the USB Serial protocol used to set the telemtry data in this project, see
+For more examples of the USB Serial protocol used to set the telemtry data in this project, see the [joy sketch doc](https://github.com/osudrl/TeleJoy/tree/master/joy#setting-telemetry-values-protocol-4).

->TODO insert link to joy documentation

 ## Teensy as Joystick (5)